COSC3020/theory-vs-practice-JingtianWang-28/README.md

 /////
 1
+(a) The amount of input data may be different, for example, n=1000 and n=1,The running time of algorithm a is 1000n, and the running time of algorithm b is n.
+They both belong to O(n) time complexity, but in reality, algorithm a is slower than algorithm b.

-(a) The amount of input data may be different, for example, n=1000 and n=1 (b) The same asymptotic complexity may hide underlying performance differences, for example, the actual running time of O(n^2) may be different
+(b) The same asymptotic complexity may hide underlying performance differences, for example, the actual running time of O(n^2) may be different,The running time of algorithm a is 100n^n+10n+10, and the running time of algorithm b is n^2+n.
+They both belong to O(n^2) time complexity, but in reality, algorithm a is slower than algorithm b.

-(c) The specific implementation method and operational differences are not considered
+(c) The specific implementation method and operational differences are not considered，the time complexity of traversing an array and a linked list is O(n), but the memory of an array is allocated continuously, while the memory of a linked list is distributed, so traversing an array is actually faster.

 2
 by the def of binary search tree time complexity:O(logn),and the time cost will grow logarithmically with number of element n